 Long-Term (Chronic) Overexposure Effects: Welding Fumes - Excess levels may cause bronchial asthma, lung fibrosis, pneumoconiosis or "siderosis."
 Studies have concluded that there is sufficient evidence for ocular melanoma in welders.
+Aluminum Oxide - Pulmonary fibrosis and emphysema.
+Boron Oxide - No chronic effects are known.
+Calcium Oxide - Prolonged overexposure may cause ulceration of the skin and perforation of the nasal septum, dermatitis and pneumonia.
+Carbon - No adverse long term health effects of pure carbon in a non-fibrous form have been reported in the literature.
 Chromium - Ulceration and perforation of nasal septum.
 Respiratory irritation may occur with symptoms resembling asthma.
 Studies have shown that chromate production workers exposed to hexavalent chromium compounds have an excess of lung cancers.
 Chromium (VI) compounds are more readily absorbed through the skin than chromium (III) compounds.
 Good practice requires the reduction of employee exposure to chromium (III) and (VI) compounds.
+Cobalt - Repeated overexposure to cobalt compounds can produce reduced pulmonary function, diffuse nodular fibrosis of lungs and respiratory hypersensitivity.
 Copper - Copper poisoning has been reported in the literature from exposure to high levels of copper.
-Liver damage can occur due to copper accumulating in the liver characterized by nerve fiber separation and cerebral degeneration.
+Liver damage can occur due to copper accumulating in the liver characterized by cell destruction and cirrhosis.
+High levels of copper may cause anemia and jaundice.
+High levels of copper may cause central nervous system damage characterized by nerve fiber separation and cerebral degeneration.
+Fluorides - Serious bone erosion (Osteoporosis) and mottling of teeth.
 Iron, Iron Oxide Fumes - Can cause siderosis (deposits of iron in lungs) which some researchers believe may affect pulmonary function.
 Lungs will clear in time when exposure to iron and its compounds ceases.
 Iron and magnetite (Fe3O4) are not regarded as fibrogenic materials.
 Manganese - Long-term overexposure to manganese compounds may affect the central nervous system.
 Symptoms may be similar to Parkinson's disease and can include slowness, changes in handwriting, gait impairment, muscle spasms and cramps and less commonly, tremor and behavioral changes.
-Employees who are overexposed to manganese compounds spatic gait.
-Molybdenum - Prolonged overexposure to manganese and manganese compounds and spatic gait.
+Employees who are overexposed to manganese compounds should be seen by a physician for early detection of neurologic problems.
+Overexposure to manganese and manganese compounds above safe exposure limits can cause irreversible damage to the central nervous system, including the brain, symptoms of which may include slurred speech, lethargy, tremor, muscular weakness, psychological disturbances and spastic gait.
 Molybdenum - Prolonged overexposure may result in loss of appetite, weight loss, loss of muscle coordination, difficulty in breathing and anemia.
-Nickel, Nickel Compounds - Prolonged overexposure end nickel refinery workers indicated a higher incidence of lung and nasal cancers.
-Niobium - No adverse long term health effects have been reported in the literature.
-Silica (Amorphous) - Research indicates that silica is p
+Nickel, Nickel Compounds - Lung fibrosis or pneumoconiosis.
+Studies of nickel refinery workers overexposure may cause ulceration of the skin and perforation of the nasal septum, dermatitis and pneumonia.
+Silica (Amorphous) - Research indicates that silica is present in welding fume in the amorphous form.
+Long term overexposure may cause pneumoconiosis.
+Noncrystalline forms of silica (amorphous silica) are considered to have little fibrotic potential.
+Sodium Silicate - Prolonged overexposure may cause ulceration of the skin and perforation of the nasal septum, dermatitis and pneumonia.
+Titanium Dioxide -Pulmonary irritation and slight fibrosis.
+Tungsten - Long term overexposure may cause pulmonary fibrosis characterized by a rapid onset of cough, sputum and dyspnea on exertion.
+Vanadium - Prolonged overexposure to vanadium pentoxide can cause nasal catarrh or nose bleeds and chronic respiratory problems.
+Zirconium - May cause pulmonary fibrosis and pneumoconiosis.